-While the best known credit-by-examination program is the College-Level Examination Program (CLEP), there are three other tests that are recognized by many colleges and universities: the DSST (DANTES Subject Standardized Tests), the TECEP (Thomas Edison State College Examination Program) and the ECE (Excelsior College Examination, formerly called the Regents Exam and ACT PEP).
+While the best known credit-by-examination program is the College-Level Examination Program (CLEP), there are three other tests that are recognized by many colleges and universities: the DSST (DANTES Subject Standardized Tests), the TECEP (Thomas Edison State College Examination Program) and the ECE (Excelsior College Examination).

 These examinations allow students to earn college credit by demonstrating knowledge of a subject comparable to somebody who has completed college coursework in that subject.